RTEMS/rtems-docs/user/migration/index.rst

 Changing Versions
 *****************

-Follow the sections provide support help when migratiing applications from one version of RTEMS to a new version.
+The following sections provide support and advice for migrating applications from the previous version of RTEMS to this version.
+For migration from older versions, please see the relevant section in the previous user manual.

 .. toctree::

-    v4_11-to-v5
     v5-to-v6